Tom Leatherwood: Shelby County Register of Deeds

 After leaving the Tennessee Senate in 2000, Leatherwood set his sights on the Shelby County Assessor's Office.
 He narrowly lost to Democrat Rita Clark in a four-way race.

 Soon after his defeat, Leatherwood decided to run in a special election for the Shelby County Register of Deeds.
-Longtime Register of Deeds, Guy Bates, passed away while in office.
+Longtime Register of Deeds, Guy Bates, died while in office.
 This created a special election in November 2000.

 Leatherwood held the Register of Deeds position for 18 years.
 He won re-election in 2002, 2006, 2010, and 2014.
 In 2010, term limits (two terms) became effective and Leatherwood was unable to run for Register of Deeds again in 2018.

 Because of the term limits, he decided to run for Shelby County Circuit Court Clerk in the 2018 election cycle.
 He won the Republican primary but lost the general election to the Democrat, Temiika Gipson.

 Archiving problems at Register's Office

 In 2005, Leatherwood approached the State Legislature and lobbied to have the law on archiving records changed.
 The Senate Bill was SB1753 and was sponsored by Senator Curtis Person.
 The House Bill was HB2064 and sponsored by Representative Beverly Marrero and co-sponsored by Representative Tre Hargett.
 The House conformed to SB1753 and it was assigned Public Chapter Number 144 by the Secretary of State.